brainglobe/brainglobe.github.io/docs/source/documentation/morphapi/usage/downloading-data.md

 ## Neuromorpho

-Neuromorpho.org is a vast online repository of morphological data.
+Neuromorpho is a vast online repository of morphological data.
 The `NeuroMorpOrgAPI` class can be used to download data from it.
 Note that given the size of this huge dataset, it is not possible to download all metadata matching specific criteria at once.